-T-Mobile expanding in-store Nexus 4 availability, selling HSPA+ Nexus 7 in Google PlayAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile expanding in-store Nexus 4 availability, selling HSPA+ Nexus 7 in Google PlayAlex Wagner - Editorial Director of News and Content

 Good news today for T-Mobile customers that are fans of plain ol' vanilla Android, as the magenta operator has revealed availability information concerning the both the Nexus 4 and the T-Mobile-flavored Nexus 7.
 T-Mobile just told us that it expanded the availability of the Nexus 4 in its retail stores yesterday, Jan.
 15. This comes just a few days after we got wind of Nexus 4 units being shipped to T-Mobile stores, but at the time it wasn't clear when those devices would actually begin hitting shelves.
 T-Mobile also says the Nexus 4 will arrive in all of its stores "in the coming weeks."
 For folks that prefer to buy new smartphones without leaving the house, T-Mobile's website is expected to be restocked with Nexus 4 units on Jan.
 23.